fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

 The values file needs to be adjusted to match the application requirements -

 - `policy_name`: Name of the policy — This value should be unique and required.
 - `bucket_capacity`: This value defines burst capacity.
-E.g. in the case of `gpt-4` tokens per minute policy, the bucket will have a capacity of `40000 tokens`.
+For example, in the case of `gpt-4` tokens per minute policy, the bucket will have a capacity of `40000 tokens`.
 - `fill_amount`: After the tokens are consumed, the bucket will be filled with this amount.
-E.g. in the case of `gpt-4` tokens per minute policy, the bucket will fill at `40000 tokens per minute`.
+For example, in the case of `gpt-4` tokens per minute policy, the bucket will fill at `40000 tokens per minute`.
 - `rate_limiter`:
   - `interval`: Interval at which the rate limiter will be filled.
 When to reset the bucket.